Bus the journey from from Vang Vieng to Vientiane is by road is scheduled to take from 5 to 6 hours depending upon which service you use.

-There are four services a day from Vang Vieng to Vientiane which are available to book online.
+There currently 1 service a day from Vang Vieng to Vientiane available to book online.

 Use the Search Box to buy your bus tickets from Vang Vieng to Vientiane.